stefanpejcic/dev.openpanel.com/docs/updates.md

 ### Update Availability
 Updates for existing installations are made available **one week after a new version is released**.
 This delay ensures that new versions are thoroughly tested in production environments before being rolled out to existing users.
 During this period, the latest version is available only for new installations.

-### Installing Beta Updates
-If you wish to update before the scheduled release, you can manually apply the update by downloading the [update scripts from GitHub](https://github.com/stefanpejcic/OpenPanel/tree/main/version).

 ### What is Updated
 The OpenPanel project consists of: